 A model of best practice

-The project in Brighton and Hove is widely recognised as a national model of best practice and in July 2016, the Department of Education’s policy paper ‘Putting children first: delivering our vision for excellent children’s social care’ also recognised the project in West Sussex.
+The project in Brighton and Hove is widely recognised as a national model of best practice and in July 2016, the Department for Education’s policy paper ‘Putting children first: delivering our vision for excellent children’s social care’ also recognised the project in West Sussex.

 Making a difference

-Compass Card Brighton and Hove has also had a powerful impact on the lives of disabled children and young people and their families.
+Compass Card Brighton & Hove has also had a powerful impact on the lives of disabled children and young people and their families.
 “Having a Compass Card has reduced our feelings of isolation [and] …given the whole family much more confidence and a strong sense of feeling part of a community” said one Compass Card family in an independent evaluation of the project published in November 2014.
 You’ll find this report from JB Eventus on our Resources page under ‘Stats and facts’.